ppy/osu-wiki/news/2019-10-20-beatmap-pack-management-update-1.md

 *written by [Stefan](https://osu.ppy.sh/users/626907)*

 As it is time again to bundle a few beatmaps, there are some new packs for loved beatmaps available since yesterday.
-I want to take the chance to explain why I do not bundle the latest maps from Loved already: Since there is always a small chance that a beatmap can become unloved (and therefore unranked) it's a bit tedious to keep track of these things and I decided to give maps at least a minimum of 10 months to stay in Loved, and to bundle them afterwards into packs.
+I want to take the chance to explain why I did not bundle the latest maps from Loved already: Since there is always a small chance that a beatmap can become unloved (and therefore unranked) it's a bit tedious to keep track of these things.
+I decided to give maps at least a minimum of 10 months to stay in Loved, and to bundle them afterwards into packs.
 While it's no guarantee they will stay in Loved forever, it works for me and I'll go by that for now.
 Changes can always happen though and I am open for alternatives.

 ### What else to expect

 While I believe we're doing very well already, we're just about to start and currently I'm the only active person that coordinates the uploads, as well as the accessibility and maintenance of the packs so it's a bit slow.
 But I'm glad I could help a lot of people so far and that I have received so much great feedback.
-If you are interested to take a look in what we are working on, or if you have to report an error/bug in a pack you can join our project server and spectate our doings.
+If you are interested in taking a look at what we are working on, or if you have to report an error/bug in a pack, you can join our project server and spectate our doings.
 Alternatively, if you are interested to work in the group you can join it too!
 Please check out the [thread](https://osu.ppy.sh/community/forums/topics/933379) for information on how to get to the server.

-I can also recommend to follow [@osuMapPacks](https://twitter.com/osuMapPacks) on Twitter to stay updated with news, fixes, new packs and more.
-With that said, I can't really tell when the next news post will follow since we're a group that takes time to work on packs individually but you can still contact me for questions if you have any.
-And I hope you have an amazing day and download lotsa packs, thank you for reading.
+I also recommend following [@osuMapPacks](https://twitter.com/osuMapPacks) on Twitter to stay updated with news, fixes, new packs and more.
+With that said, I can't really say when the next news post will be since we're a group that takes time to work on packs individually, but you can still contact me for questions if you have any.
+I hope you have an amazing day and download lots of packs, thank you for reading.

 —Stefan